 Curly hair gives tumbling bounce and movement.
 The hair has even more curve to it, which means there is a less straightforward way for the sebum to travel down to the ends of the hair.
 This means the hair can be more prone to breakage and dryness.

 Coily hair is much more curvy, and the cross section looks like a jelly bean.
 This hair curls more tightly or can zigzag.
 It can hold wonderful styles with great volume, although may be fragile and prone to breakage.
 This hair may need lots of moisture to keep it pliable and conditioned.
 Specific combs and brushes can limit breakage and will be easier to comb through when the hair is wet.
 Coily hair can be quite difficult to straight and may equire a chemical treatment like a relaxer to get the desired look.

-The shape of the hair has nothing to do with fine versus coarse or thick versus thin.
-Fine and course refers to the diameter of each hair itself, while thick and thin refers to the number of hairs on your head.
+The shape of the hair has nothing to do with fine versus thick.
+Fine and thick refers to the diameter of each hair itself, while thick and thin refers to the number of hairs on your head.
 You can have thick, fine hair that can be straight or curly.

 In practice if two people want a volumising effect on the hair and one person has natural wavy hair, and the other person has naturally straight hair the person with naturally straight hair will require more vigorous volumising formulas.
 Each step of the routine should contain a volumising effect.

 Wavy hair would require less overall styling, it can naturally achieve more volume at the ends, so focus the volumising effect on the roots and add some light conditioning to protect them from breakage.